Blog

 What happens to our bonsai in autumn?

 The heat is already starting to move away, and the temperature is going down.
 It is an unequivocal symptom that autumn is already knocking on the doors of our garden.
 In spring and summer, we have been fertilising our bonsai, and they grew healthy.
-When the temperature increased, they stopped growing and the process of energy accumulation began.
+When summer temperatures were at their highest, they stopped growing and the process of energy accumulation began.
 That process will continue until almost the end of autumn.
 This will help our bonsai to survive the winter.

-The food collected from the sun is transformed and treated to produce sugars and other substances necessary for their life.
+The food collected with the energy from the sun is transformed and treated to produce sugars and other substances necessary for their life.
 This is known as elaborate sap.
-Trees break down chlorophyll into different elements and store them together with sugars in the roots and the trunk.
-These reserves will be used in spring.
+Trees break down chlorophyll into different elements and store them together with sugars in the roots, branches and trunk.
+These reserves will be used in spring with the new sprouts.

 At this point, when the chlorophyll decomposes, the leaves begin to lose their green colour Autumn natural colouring of the treesand, according to the existing pigments, they change to red, yellow or orange.
 Once the substances of the leaves have returned to the trunk, a layer is created that closes the union of the branches with the leaves, and they fall off.